LaboratoryForPlayfulComputation/arcadia/docs/markers.md

 ![alt text](/static/markers-printed.jpg)

 ### Option 2: Drawing
-TO DO --add better instructions.
 Below is an image of a hand drawn marker.
-Notice how there is a thick black border around the 3x3 area where the barcode is, and also a white border around the whole thing.
+Notice how it is black and white and has a white border around the outside.
 This helps provide an extra layer of contrast which helps the image recognition software to pick it up.
 Also, the marker is glued onto a piece of cardboard to help keep it flat and sturdy.
+If you are drawing I recommend tracing one of the marker images below, you'll want to be as precise as possible.
+I suggest using a ruler and pencil to start, then filling in the black areas with a sharpie or some other black utensil.
 ![alt text](/static/drawn_marker.jpg)